learn-co-curriculum/module-one-guided-final-project/README.md

 4. Use good OO design patterns.
 You should have separate models for your runner and CLI interface.

 ## Instructions
 1. Fork and clone the module one final project.
-The person who forked the lab should share the link with their teammates to clone.
+The person who forked the lab should share the link with their teammate(s) to clone.
+As you work, be sure to create a flow of creating a branch, committing and pushing it up to master, merging, and having teammates pull down the new master.
+2. Before you start building, check out the files you have available in this repo.
+In the main directory, you've got a gemfile that gives you access to